JJustJay/WHSTechNotes/journal.md

 # September 27, 2024
 It is important to follow instructions when trying to code because if you do not follow the rules, you could mess up.
 By following instructions, you are able to know what to do and not make mistakes.
 However, by not following the instructions, you may make a mistake that could ruin your entire code, and you may only realize it once you finish with the code and run it.
 Following the instructions as given is like building with legos.
 UWhen you follow the instructions, there is no way you mess up, but if you don't follow the instructions, you may mess up.
 Overall, it is important to follow the instructions when trying to code in order to not mess up the code.

+# September 30.
+2024
+A daily activity that uses computer science is gaming.
+Online games require computer science to run.
+This means that coding is an essenstial to electronic games, showing that playing games rely on computer science.
+If computer science was gone, there would be less electronic games.